Group Class Q & A

 What is the best protocol?

 It is best for new dancers to start off with a pre-beginning class in preparation to moving into a Bronze class.
-Pre-beginning classes run from late fall to late spring.
+Pre-beginning classes run from January to late spring.

 How do we dress?

 Wear what you feel comfortable and provides a free flowing movement.
 Street shoes are not permitted on the dance floor.
-If you are a pre-beginner, you may wear socks as the patterns you will be learning will be simplified.
+If you are a pre-beginning dancer, it is suggested that you purchase a ballroom shoe.
+But until then, you may wear socks as the patterns you will be learning will be simplified.
 Those dancing in a bronze level class and above are required to have dance shoes.
 Most are ordering these off Amazon.
 A brushed sued bottomed shoe is best.

 What about dance events?

 Dance events are provided to students on a monthly basis during the dance season (Fall-Spring).
 This is the perfect way to dress up and have someplace fun to go and use what you have been learning.
 You will need to be dancing outside of class to aid in memory.
 Besides getting to know other couples, it is the best way to continue your dance education.